 How do I keep my French press warm?

-- Keep coffee in a double-wall cup
+- Pour it into a double-wall cup

-Can I drink a day old coffee?
+Can I drink a day-old coffee?